origo-map/origo-documentation/content/introduction.md

 `breakPoints` | breakpoints determining what is shown at different screen sizes.
 `breakPointsPrefix` | prefix to use when styling with breakpoints.
 Defaults to o-media.
 `defaultControls` | to override loading of default controls (scaleline, zoom, rotate, attribution and fullscreen).
+`mapState` | mapState-object to override settings in the json-config.

 #### Example map with json